 The Advisory Council provides consultation and resources to address specific priorities and initiatives identified by Thinking Beyond Borders and its Board of Directors.
-Members of the Advisory Council provide expertise related to gap year programs abroad through business, higher education, international development, and law to specific projects within the organization.
+Members of the Advisory Council provide expertise related to the programs TBB offers gap year students through business, higher education, international development, and law to specific projects within the organization.

 Jon is an independent investor who advises a number of for profit and not-for-profit organizations.
 During the past seven years, Jon was part of the leadership team for two start-ups, Health Dialog, where he was head of client operations; and RISC Ventures, where he was co-founder and chief operating officer.
 Previously, Jon had worked in financial services for Fidelity Investments, Chemical Bank and Citibank; in private equity for Fidelity Capital and Ditri Associates; and in consulting for the Boston Consulting Group.
 One of Jon’s passions is pre K to 12 education, and he is currently the chair of the board of the Boston Children’s Museum.
 In addition, Jon is a founder of the Brookline High School 21st Century Fund and has done fundraising for Northfield Mount Hermon School and Brown University.
 Jon has an A.B. in English and American literature from Brown University and a MBA from Stanford University.